|Alan Stearns – Executive Director

-|Jeff Verrill – Executive Committee and Chair, Development Committee
+|Jeff Verrill – Executive Committee

-John Boland – Chair, Land Acquisition & Stewardship Committee
+|Mark Power — Director and Chair, Land Acquisition & Stewardship Committee

 |Bill Dunn – Secretary

 Bill Dunn created Sunset Point, LLC, in 2007 to continue part-time consulting in the electric utility industry after a long career.
 He holds engineering degrees and an MBA.
 Bill served for nine years on the Board of The Iris Network, providing services to the visually impaired.
 He is active in the Rotary Club of Yarmouth, through which he has actively participated in the development and growth of Yarmouth’s West Side Trail.
 Bill is a native New Englander, a 17 year resident of Yarmouth, and a passionate outdoorsman.

 |Ed Gervais – Director

 Ed Gervais founded and owns an engineering firm, Cascon.
 He has previously served on the Planning Board of the Town of North Yarmouth.
 He holds degrees from Yale University.
 He lives in North Yarmouth with his wife Joyce.

 | Steve Barr – Director

 Steve is an orthopedic surgeon with a passion for rivers and paddling.
 Born in Taiwan but with Maine family roots for 300 years, he lives in North Yarmouth with his wife Martha Leggat.
 Steve has degrees from Princeton and the University of Massachusetts, with work experience including medical service to military personnel and also to the Navajo, Hopi, and Zuni tribes.

 |Terry DeWan – Director

 Terry has over 40 years of professional experience in landscape architecture and community development.
 He has written open space and river corridor plans for the Towns of Yarmouth, Brunswick, and Falmouth, including the Royal River Master Plan for Yarmouth.
 He is a statewide leader on topics including park design, trail design, interpretive planning, and public art.